Particular/docs.particular.net/nservicebus/tools/migrate-to-native-delivery.md

 - `--allendpoints`: Indicates to migrate all endpoints in one run `--endpoint` and `--allendpoints` arguments are mutually exclusive, either one is required.

-Depending on the persistence, there are a few additonal parameters needed in order to run the migration:
+Depending on the persistence, there are additional parameters required in order to run the migration:

 For RavenDB:
 - `--serverUrl`: The RavenDB server URL